robertdavidgraham/wc2/SPEC.md

 wc - specification
 ===

+This document attempts to document a specification for the `wc` program as actually implemented in the real world, such as in the GNU `coreutils`, BusyBox, macOS, FreeBSD, QNX, Solaris, and so on.

+Unix/POSIX standard
+---

-The specification for 'wc' is given here:
+The POSIX standard for 'wc' is given here:

     https://pubs.opengroup.org/onlinepubs/007904975/utilities/wc.html

-Unix standard
----

 The command-line parameters are: